safdevke/Ecommerce-Web-App/README.md

 # Motivation

-The sole purpose behind building this project is to learn web app development using Java as the backend, write tests using Selenium and set up a server using Docker to host it.
+The sole purpose of making this project is to learn web app development using Java as the backend, write tests using Selenium and set up a server using Docker to host it.

 # Setup